SakanaAI/AI-Scientist/README.md

 This repository is a fork of Sakana's AI Scientist in which we explore what its pipelines produce when given AI Safety tasks.
 This work was done as part of [AI Safety Camp 10](https://www.aisafety.camp/).

+Explanation of our changes or new files:
+- TODO
+- TODO

 ---

 # ORIGINAL README OF SAKANA PAPER